shenlebantongying/ArtifactCabinet/Linguistics/Français/grammer_review.typ

 === Le Plus-Que-Parfait

-"More than perfect" #is talking about an event that happened before another event in the past.
+"More than perfect" #est talking about an event that happened before another event in the past.

 #S[J'#Conj[avais] beaucoup #Conj[pratiqué] avant d'étudier en France.][
   I *had practised* a lot before studying in France.